MagnaCapax/PMSS/README.md

  We try to stick Linux kernel development rules, in all regards.
 Some highlights:

-  * Many small tools doing single task very well
+  * Many small things doing single task very well
+  * Descriptive function and variable names, functions preferrably with comment what it does and why
-  * camelCase
+  * camelCase. reallyCamelCaseYourVariablesAndFunctionsAndClasses
-  * Line width general rule of thumb stick to ~120-180characters
+  * Line width general rule of thumb stick to ~120-160characters
   * Maximum 4 nesting/indents in single source file.
 Need more?
 Create a function/separate file/lib/class out of it.
   * Single source code file try to stick to ~150lines or so (if a lot of comments/user help, can be deviated)
   * Write open nested function calls and comment them
   * ~10 lines try to comment what is done
-  * Descriptive function and variable names, functions preferrably with comment what it does and why
+  * Consider how this function/method/script will break or fail, this leads to less bugs or regressions

  ### Rewards

- Best contributions may get rewards when implemented and test, in the form of Pulsed Media service credits.
+ Best contributions may get rewards when implemented and tested, in the form of Pulsed Media service credit.